Rose, Cpl. Willard

 A composite tank company was created on January 8 under the command of Capt.
 Donald Hanes, B Company, 192nd, and sent to defend the Wast Coast Road north of Hermosa.
 Its job was to keep the north road open and prevent the Japanese from driving down the road before a new battle line had been formed.
 The Japanese never launched an attack allowing the defensive line to be formed.
 The tanks withdrew after they began receiving artillery fire.

 The remainder of the tanks were ordered to bivouac south of the Aubucay-Hacienda Road.
 While there, the tank crews had their first break from action in nearly a month.
-The tanks, which were long overdue for maintenance, were serviced by 17th Ordnance.
+The tanks, which were long overdue for maintenance, were serviced by the 17th Ordnance Company.
 It was also at this time that the tank companies were reduced to nine tanks with three tanks in each platoon.
 This was done so that D Company, 192nd, would have tanks.

-The 194th was sent to reopen the Moron Road so that General Segunda’s forces, which were trapped behind enemy lines, could withdraw.
+The 194th was sent to reopen Moron Road so that General Segunda’s forces, which were trapped behind enemy lines, could withdraw.
 While attempting to do this, two tanks were knocked out by landmines planted by ordnance but were recovered, and a Japanese anti-tank gun was destroyed.
 The mission was abandoned the next day.
 Gen. Segunda’s forces escaped but lost their heavy equipment.

 The next action the tanks saw was on the 20th when they were sent to relieve the 31st Infantry’s command post.
 On the 24th, the tanks were ordered to the Hacienda Road to support infantry but again could not accomplish their mission because of landmines planted by ordnance.
 The 194th was holding a position a kilometer north of the Pilar-Bagac Road on January 26 with four self-propelled mounts.
 At 9:45 A.M., a Filipino came down the road and warned the battalion that a large Japanese force was coming down the road.
 When they appeared the tanks opened fire on them.
 At 10:30, the Japanese withdrew having lost 500 of 1200 men.
 This action prevented the new line of defense from being breached.